NullMode/vim/README.md

 ## Thanks
 * lnxg33k for some great tips and a lot of stolen content from his vimrc file :P
-* g0tmi1k for actually motivating me to make this
+* g0tmi1k for actually motivating me to make this, no automation this time :)